ravi-kaipu/ERC20TokenDemo/README.md

 # ERC20TokenDemo

 ## ERC20
 ERC20 introduces a standard for Fungible Tokens.
-For example, an ERC20 Token acts just like the ETH, meaning that 1 Token is and will always be equal to all the other Tokens. [ ERC20 Standards](https://eips.ethereum.org/EIPS/eip-20).
+For example, an ERC20 Token acts just like the ETH, so you can convert it into other crypto currencies. [ ERC20 Standards](https://eips.ethereum.org/EIPS/eip-20).